December 31st

 Meaning of the subhAShita:

-Knowledge is a friend when on a journey; a wife is the friend at home; medicine is the friend of the sick; and virtue is the friend of the dead.
+Knowledge is a friend when on a journey, a wife is a friend at home, medicine is the friend of the sick, and virtue is the friend of the dead.

 Commentary:

-When travelling, knowledge is one thing that can be carried painlessly.
+When traveling, knowledge is one thing that can be carried painlessly.
 Knowledge is the tool that can help one thrive in a foreign land.

 At home, the wife is the best friend one can trust and rely upon.
 She is the cornerstone of the family and can withstand any kind of weathering the family has to face.